fronomenal/php_auth_flo/readme.md

 ## Misc
 **Please Note**
-    Even though this runs locally, the dns verification for email address requires internet access to register.
+    Even though this runs locally, the dns verification for email address requires internet access for account registration.